So, you want to start a podcast? GREAT! But you’re on a budget? No problem! Creating a high-quality podcast on a budget is a totally-achievable goal!

 Audacity also offers some impressive audio-processing effects that will help you remove unwanted coughs, static, or other distracting sounds.
 With all of this literally at your fingertips, you’ll soon be producing a pro-sounding podcast.

 Pro Tip: Audacity is a user-friendly, fairly intuitive software, but there are also some great resources online to help you get started!
-(There’s the Audacity Manual, or this Udemy course.)
+(For starters, check out this Udemy course.)
 And bonus!
 As most of these are free too!

 Another entry-level option if you’re using Apple devices is GarageBand.
 GarageBand has some really great editing features, but it is also fairly simple to use, and comes pre-installed on most new Apple products and can be found for free in the App Store.